Skip to main content

 secureboot-certs supports installing a default set of certificates across the pool.

-Except the PK which is already present somewhere on the host's disk, all certificates are downloaded from official sources (microsoft.com and uefi.org).
+Except the PK key which is already provided by XCP-ng, all certificates are downloaded from official sources (microsoft.com and uefi.org).

 CertificateSourceCLI Arg